Philmod/wcbrazil/README.md

 russia2018
 ==========

-Single page to see the last scores of the Euro Cup 2016, realtime comments, and scores of the bets.
+Single page to see the last scores of the World Cup 2018, realtime comments, and scores of the bets.

 ## Prerequisites
 - MongoDB